BitcoinDesign/Guide/guide/glossary.md

    height = 300
 %}

 This term is often used interchangeably for very different things.
-A user can “download a bitcoin wallet” in the app store, and then the app may offer the option to “create a new wallet” on the home screen.
+A user can *download a bitcoin wallet* in the app store, and then the app may offer the option to “create a new wallet” on the home screen.
 A software wallet may allow for browsing and sending transactions, while a hardware wallet may be limited to key storage and signing functionality.

 </div>